TechShady/Dynatrace-Marketing-Dashboards/READMEMCA.md

-# Digital Business Analytics Marketing Campaign Dashboards
+#BizOps Marketing Campaign Analysis Dashboards

-This dashboard pack provides a detail overview for your marketing campaigns.
+This dashboard pack provides a detail analysis for your marketing campaigns.
 You can see the responses broken down by campain, <br>
 user experience for the campaigns and key KPI data like revenue and conversion for the campaigns.
 Additional drill downs show <br>
 campaign performance and KPIs across configurable GEOs.
 You can also drill down to campaign user journeys, fauled campaign <br>
 user journys and abandonded campaign user journeys.